-- Develop knowledge and skills centered around the key areas of science - biology, chemistry and physics - Apply knowledge of science and understanding of some key scientific theories, principles and ideas to explain and predict events in the natural and physical world - Develop and use the skills of scientific investigation, reasoning and analysis to generate and refine knowledge - Question their surroundings and develop scientific attitudes such as flexibility, curiosity, respect for evidence, and critical reflection - Communicate scientific understanding in appropriate scientific language to a range of audiences.
+- Develop knowledge and skills centered around the key areas of science biology, chemistry and physics - Apply knowledge of science and understanding of some key scientific theories, principles and ideas to explain and predict events in the natural and physical world - Develop and use the skills of scientific investigation, reasoning and analysis to generate and refine knowledge - Question their surroundings and develop scientific attitudes such as flexibility, curiosity, respect for evidence, and critical reflection - Communicate scientific understanding in appropriate scientific language to a range of audiences.
+SEAL students may choose to take a VCE Unit of Science instead of core science.

 Core subjects (cont.)
 Students study mathematics and English for a whole year and 1 unit of core science and 1 elected unit of health and physical education for a semester each.
 Health and Physical Education Students must select at least one unit of Health and Physical Education.
-Recreation and Active Lifestyles This elective is designed to involve and excite students in a range of recreation activities that are on offer in the community promoting an active lifestyle.
+Core Physical Education This subject is designed to involve and excite students in a range of recreation activities that are on offer in the community promoting an active lifestyle.
 Recreation activities encourage lifelong participation in physical activity and social health.
 Students will be able to access a wide range of activities that may include physical fitness activities at Arena fitness, coaching by elite coaches which could include: AFL, Ultimate Frisbee, Dance and Lacrosse.
 Students will also participate in lessons that focus on the importance of nutrition, game sense, skill acquisition, injury prevention and rehabilitation, mental health and drug education.
-Coaching and Refereeing Team Sports Students will be united and motivated to participate in physical activity through a variety of team-based major games.
-They will undertake many different roles and responsibilities to ensure success in a team environment.
-Students will be involved in lessons that focus on coaching, how to teach, how to train specific sports and the art of refereeing.
-The sports that may be used for the practical component of this course includes soccer, football, touch, football, lacrosse or indoor hockey.
-Students' practical skill development will be enhanced and supported by investigating the theory of sports coaching, SEPEP, sports injury, team training, peer coaching, participating in Level O coaching/umpiring courses and developing a good understanding of coaching and umpiring.
-Sports Science Sports Science is an introduction to VCE Physical Education.
-It is designed to prepare students with the knowledge and skills required for units 1 and 2 through fun and engaging practical and theoretical sessions.
-Students will learn how the body functions and improves to sustain exercise, how new skills are learnt and how to analyse performance.
-They will be engaged in curriculum that focuses on body systems (musculoskeletal, cardiovascular and respiratory systems), energy systems, fitness and training, performance enhancement and biomechanics.
-There will also be the opportunity to participate in varied and frequent lab based games to extend and consolidate the theory-based curriculum.
-These may include team games and minor games, gym and fitness activities.
+Extension Physical Education - Sports Science Sports Science is an introductory course for VCE Physical Education that aims to equip students with the knowledge and skills needed for Units 1 and 2.
+Through interactive and engaging practical and theoretical sessions, students will learn about how the body functions and improves to sustain exercise, as well as develop skills to analyse performance.
+The curriculum will focus on body systems, such as the musculoskeletal, cardiovascular, and respiratory systems, as well as energy systems, fitness and training, performance enhancement, and biomechanics.
+In addition, students will have the opportunity to participate in varied and frequent lab-based games that will extend and consolidate the theory-based curriculum.
+These games may include team sports, minor games, gym activities, and fitness exercises.
+The course will provide students with a strong foundation in Sports Science and prepare them for further study in VCE Physical Education.
+Students will not only gain knowledge but also develop practical skills that can be applied in a range of physical activities.
+Pre-requisite: In order to undertake this elective students must be enrolled in sports academy, SEAL class or have maintained an average of 75% or above on assessment learning tasks in Mainstream Year 9 Health and Physical Education.